 - Recorded audio files are transcribed into digital text/print

 There are also resource rooms with conversion software and equipment, for example:

 - Microtek scanner

-To access alternative formatting services, you need to register with the Disability Resource Service.
+To access alternative formatting services, you need to register with the Equity and Disability Service.

 Help with study tasks

-The Disability Resource Service employ casual staff (usually post-graduate students) who can assist you with various study related tasks, for example:
+The Equity and Disability Service employ casual staff (usually post-graduate students) who can assist you with various study related tasks, for example: